jlee1114/Stable-Interview/README.md

 Improvements:
 * Feature Engineering: Investigate adding more relevant features or transforming existing features to capture non-linear relationships.
 * Model Complexity: Consider using more complex models that can capture more complex patterns in the data, such as random forests or gradient boosting machines.
-* Data Quality: Ensure the data quality is high and check for any data preprocessing issues like outliers or incorrect data entries that could be influencing model performance.
+* Data size: Consider using more data from a more recent time where EV use have spiked.

-2. Demand Forecasting with Simple Linear Regression
+2. Demand Forecasting - Simple Linear Regression

 <img src="imgs/demandForeLinear.png" width="800"/>